gnang/HypermatrixAlgebraPackage/README.md

 **UPDATE 2015-02-15** Major changes to the codebase, as reflected by the current post.

-The `Hypermatrix Algebra Package` is a symbolic hypermatrix package designed for investigating structural and combinatorial properties of hypermatrices.
+The `Hypermatrix Algebra Package` is a symbolic hypermatrix package designed to investigate structural and combinatorial properties of hypermatrices.

 # Installation